 9. Get an Enterprise Fraud Management (EFM) System

 Fraud management systems are real-time monitors for internally and externally initiated activities that could lead to fraud.
 They help you stay on top of accounts, users, and channels.
 You need a solution that integrates seamlessly with your business, offers an efficient solution and fits within your budget.

 To keep fraud and cyber-attacks at their lowest, you need to know exactly who has access to what and where, and how they do it.
 Granting unnecessary or unmonitored access to staff members makes it difficult to track security breaches or data theft sources.
 You can always use multi-level clearance for censored access to sensitive data and system control.

-Protecting your small business from the unlimited risk factors of cybersecurity and fraud shouldn’t be daunting or too expensive for you.
+As a small business owner you have unlimited risk factors of cybersecurity, and fraud shouldn’t be daunting or too expensive for you.
 It could mean taking simple measures such as adding spam filters to your email and other communication channels.
 On the other hand, this can mean something more technical, like getting an insurance policy.
 Whatever it is, nothing is too much regarding security and data protection.